Deep-Perception/prometheus-setup/README.md

 1. Clone this repo on to the target machine `git clone https://github.com/Deep-Perception/prometheus-setup.git`
 2. Navigate to the setup script folder `cd prometheus-setup/setup`
 3. Run `./setup.sh` and reboot when prompted.
 To force the use of the Hailo-10 4G driver, run `./setup.sh H10-Driver=4G`

+If you change the number of Hailo accelerators in the system or switch between the Hailo-8, Hailo-10 4G and Hailo-10 8G accelerators, you need to re-run the `setup.sh` script.

 ## Running the Software